catrone3/shadowrunNotes/Locations/South Florida/Hialeah.md

 Approximately 420,000 residents.

 Security is rating AA.
 Patrols cover the area 24 hours a day, but are less frequent than AAA.
 Astral patrols take place on an irregular schedule, and there may not be a security rigger system set up.
 Drones and spirits may guard certain areas in place of humans.
 Response is prompt.

+## Geographic Notes

+#### Opa-locka Exective Airport

+Forever trying, and failing, to compete with Miami International Airport, this smaller airport services smaller clients and vehicles.
+Services are available for fixed wing aircraft, helicopters, ultralights, and airships.

+What it lacks in standard passenger and cargo service it more than makes up for in small, leased hangers, pads, and other spaces for clients of all budgets.

+#### Hialeah Flea Market

+For a small fee to the city you too can open a tent and sell your wares and services in this vast, paved open air market.